 "Certainly the defense community over time has come to form at least a general opinion that Nancy Kellogg is really an advocate as opposed to a scientist," said Mulliner.

 "You know, it seems to me, and many of us, that she's too personally involved in the cause that she's supposed to be examining clinically.
 And perhaps she has been doing that all along and it's only coming to light now."

-At Navarijo's trial, Kellogg even acknowledged that small white lines in the hymen were no longer used as clear evidence of child sexual assault after studies in which she had participated revealed lines were normal variation and present in non-abused children At one point, One defense attorney asked her, "So at one time we were using that fact as an indicator of sexual abuse, until there was discovery that that occurred in newborns and wasn't necessarily an indicator?"
+At Navarijo's trial, Kellogg even acknowledged that small white lines in the hymen were no longer used as clear evidence of child sexual assault after studies, some in which she herself had participated, showed those lines were normal variation and present in children that hadn't been abused – they confirmed nothing.
+At one point, a defense attorney asked her, "So at one time we were using that fact as an indicator of sexual abuse, until there was discovery that that occurred in newborns and wasn't necessarily an indicator?"
 Kellogg's response: "Yes."

-In fact, Kellogg had presented it as evidence to convict the San Antonio Four just a year prior.
+In fact, Kellogg had presented the very same finding as evidence to convict the San Antonio Four a year prior.

 Although a troubling set of circumstances led to the convictions of Elizabeth Ramirez, Kristie Mayhugh, Cassandra Rivera, and Anna Vasquez, an equally strange chain of events may have begun to pave the way for their exoneration.

 Darrell Otto, a professor of renewable resource management in Canada's Yukon Territory, first stumbled upon the case in 2006 during a web search.
 The story "was just so far off the rails," he recalled in a phone interview.